The story of the designer Cari Zalloni and his glasses.

 Here are a few examples: MC Hammer – Cazal 858 (Video "Cant touch this"); Michael Jackson – Cazal 623 (Video "Bad"); Brittany Murphy – Cazal 858 (Film "Spun").
 You can find all of these glasses in our store.

 In recent years, stars like Beyoncé, Brad Pitt or Lady Gaga have attracted attention by being seen wearing vintage Cazal glasses.
+And of course the brand has been able to continue the great legacy.

 Maybe one of these extravagant Cazal models is the perfect accessory for you too?